Wrap dress

-A wrap dress is generic term for a dress with a front closure formed by wrapping one side across the other, and is fastened at the side or tied at the back.
+"Wrap dress" is a generic term for a dress with a front closure formed by wrapping one side across the other, and is fastened at the side or tied at the back.
 This forms a V-shaped neckline.
 A faux wrap dress resembles this design, except that it comes already fastened together with no opening in front, but instead is slipped on over the head.
 A wrap top is a top cut and constructed in the same way as a wrap dress, but without a skirt.
 The design of wrap-style closure in European garments was the results of the heavy influences of Orientalism which was popular in the 19th century.

 History

 Wrap-over neckline which closes to the right side originated in China and can be traced back to the Shang dynasty (1600 to 1046 B.C) before spreading to other countries (such as Korea and Japan) while wrap-over neckline which closes to the left were basic styles of garments which were widely used in Central Asia and East Asia, as well as Europe, from West Asia.